Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/DEVLOG-Julien.md

 ### 2025-05-26 - Specific Example

 Was able to trace through specific stack-based buffer overflow example with gdb to view memory addresses in the stack.
 I was unable to replicate it on my own computer, likely due to modern security mechanisms.

+### 2025-05-28 (class) - Attempted implementation of example

+Attempted to send address of special function as payload to overwrite return address for other function, but was met with segfaults

+### 2025-05-28 - Continued attempted implementation of example

+Through further gdb tracking, the program seems to successfully "find" the special function, but it segfaults upon receiving SIGSEGV.
+I will try to use signal handling for this tomorrow